eazhar/ASU-Dissertation/README.md

 Here is a link to the dissertation document.

-* Dr. Ebraheem Ali Azhar, ["Inorganic and Organic Photovoltaic Materials for Powering Electrochromic Systems"][AzharPhD], Electrical Engineering 2018.
+* Ebraheem Ali Azhar, ["Inorganic and Organic Photovoltaic Materials for Powering Electrochromic Systems"][AzharPhD], Electrical Engineering 2018.